u24569608/COS_214-Final_Project/plant-nursery-simulator/docs/demo.md

         * The Customers & Sales Floor
     * **Key Constraint:** "Use object-oriented principles and at least 10 design patterns to manage complexity."
 * **Slide 3: Demo Agenda**
-    1. Introduction (Me)
+    1. Introduction (Adriano)
     2. System Architecture & Patterns (Johan)
-    3. Behavioural Modelling (Me)
+    3. Behavioural Modelling (Adriano)
-    4. Live System Simulation (Me & Connor)
+    4. Live System Simulation (Adriano & Connor)
     5. Documentation (Zoe)
     6. Development Workflow (Bulelani)
     7. Conclusion & Q&A

-#### 🎤 Your Speech (Intro)
+#### 🎤 Adriano's Speech (Intro)
 > "Good morning everyone.
-My name is [Your Name], and on behalf of my team—Johan, Zoe, Bulelani, and Connor—I'd like to welcome you to the demo of our COS214 final project, the Plant Palace Nursery System.
+My name is Adriano, and on behalf of my team—Johan, Zoe, Bulelani, and Connor—I'd like to welcome you to the demo of our COS214 final project, the Plant Palace Nursery System.
 >
 > The goal of this project was to design and implement a complex, object-oriented simulation of a plant nursery in C++17.
 The specification required us to model the three core areas of the business: the **Greenhouse** where plants grow, the **Staff** who care for them, and the **Customers** on the sales floor.
 >